Recommerce (or reverse commerce) is the process of selling previously-owned products through physical and online channels.

 By 2030, the recommerce industry is expected to be worth $84 billion, almost double that of fast fashion.
 Let’s take a closer look at why this shift is happening and how your store can introduce a resale program.

 Recommerce typically happens through organized buyback, trade-in or upcycling programs—initiatives that allow customers to return their used products, often in exchange for money or store credit.
 Retailers then clean up the items and resell them, in-store or online, at a reduced price.

-The earth is changing, as is how consumers shop.
+The earth is changing, and so is the way consumers shop.
 With 77% of Americans concerned about the environmental impact of products they buy, retailers are revamping their business models to improve both the planet and their balance sheets.

 For years, the fashion industry has faced backlash for its climate-harming practices.
 Consider these facts: